 The route passes through the alley of the village crossing a few fenced apple orchards and finally through the forest.
 It is the only way to reach one of the best waterfalls in the area.
 The refreshing view of the natural pool with the beautiful rainbow created by Nature adds splendid beauty to Jogini waterfalls.

 This 15th-century temple is associated with the narrative of Mahabharata, the great Indian epic.
 Hidimba and her son Ghatotkcha are two important characters of Mahabharata.
 The temple devoted to Hidimba Devi is fascinating and rare as she is praised only in this town.
 A walk through the forest to the temple gave me a vibe of an oasis of tranquillity surrounded by towering groves of Deodar trees.

-The unique style of architecture resembles Japanese pagodas – roofs shaped as shingles with beautifully carved out wooden doors and the base made up of whitewashed stone.
+The unique style of architecture resembles Japanese pagodas – roofs shaped as shingles with beautifully carved-out wooden doors and a base made up of whitewashed stone.
 Inside it is an enormous rock worshipped as Devi Hidimba with a small 3-inch-tall brass idol.

 Timing: 8am – 6pm.

 The moment for its mind-blowing landscape with snow-covered mountains is the perfect place for a vacation.
-I felt the real pleasure of having a hot beverage in the cold weather with people who wanted to explore snow in a spell-binding nature.
-Sledge ride, snow scooter riding, skiing and tyre drop are a few of the most famous activities in Rohtang Pass.
+I felt the absolute pleasure of having a hot beverage in the cold weather with people who wanted to explore snow in a spell-binding nature.
+Sledge ride, snow scooter riding, skiing and tyre dropping are a few of the most famous activities in Rohtang Pass.